 - Shoes to wear: Sturdy sneakers/trail runners

-Located on Montara Mountain just south of Pacifica, the Gray Whale Cove Trail is quickly becoming one of my favorite post-work hikes because it’s easy and beautiful!
+Located on Montara Mountain just south of Pacifica, the Gray Whale Cove Trail is quickly becoming one of my favorite post-work hikes as it’s a short hike with spectacular views.

 To access this hike there are two parking lots, I suggest parking at the lot across the street from Gray Whale Cove State Beach as it’s much bigger.
 And the trailhead begins right at the parking lot.